 How to pick up stitches on a closed crochet piece

 Picking up stitches can be used for a number of things, I use it mainly to add limbs without having to create separate pieces and attach them later.

-Insert your hook into one of the stitches (A/white), and poke it back out of the stitch directly next to it (B/blue) (or up, down, depending on what you’re creating).
+Insert your hook into one of the stitches (A/white), and poke it back out of the stitch directly next to it (B/blue).

 I’m demonstrating this in a different colour.
 Make a slip knot and put this on your hook.
 Then draw the slip knot back through both of the stitches (A and B).

 There is now a loop on your hook coming out of stitch (A).

 Insert your hook back into stitch (B) and poke it out of the stitch next to it (C/green).
 Yarn over as before and pull through both stitches (B and C).